KChugh2903/SpectreCPU/docs/Overview.md

 ### [MemoryController](../src/MemoryController.sv)
 The memory controller handles transfers of cache lines between cache and main memory.
-Unlike all other modules, it is implemented outside of the SoomRV `Core` module.
+Unlike all other modules, it is implemented outside of the spectre `Core` module.
 Currently, a custom 32-bit bidirectional memory bus is used, which was implemented because of limited IO count on the OpenMPW shuttles.
 This bus will be replaced by a standard Wishbone or AXI bus.